JoomiK/JoomiK.github.io/_posts/2017-1-3-geneExp.md

 cds = estimateDispersions( cds )
 ```

-Plotting dispersion estimates.
 The level of dispersion is related to the biological dispersion in each treatment.The more variation, the bigger the difference between counts between treatments is required before the differences become significant.
+Plot dispersion estimates:

 ```r
 plotDispEsts( cds )